AlaskaDav/Covid-19-Nigeria-/README.md

 #### Data Analysis Procedures:

-- Collected data through .csv files from MsExcel.
+- Collected data set from the ncdc website.
 - Uploading the data into PowerQuery for Cleaning and analysing the contents of the data
-- Requested for data clarification and data validity.
+- Ensured data clarification and data quality is maintained.
 - Loaded the data into PowerBi for visualization and Presentation.
 - Providing insights, presenting informations and advice.
-- Creating outstanding reports for end user understanding, board of directors and shareholders.
+- Creating outstanding reports for the government, researchers, individuals and public.

 #### Results and Findings